-If either of these tax-forgiveness provisions apply to a prior year's tax that has been paid, and the period for filing a refund claim has not ended, the tax will be refunded; if any tax is still due, it will be canceled.
-The normal period for filing a claim for credit or refund of income tax is 3 years from the time the return was filed or 2 years from the time the tax was paid, whichever is later.
+If either of these tax-forgiveness provisions (combat zone forgiveness or terroristic or military action forgiveness) apply to a prior year's tax that has been paid and the period for filing a refund claim has not ended, the tax will be refunded.
+If any tax is still due, it will be canceled.
+The normal period for filing a claim for credit or refund of income tax is 3 years from the time the return was filed or 2 years from the time thax was paid, whichever is later.

-If death occurred in a combat zone or from wounds, disease, or injury incurred in a combat zone, the deadline for filing a claim for credit or refund is extended using the rules discussed earlier under Extension of Deadline.
+If death occurred in a combat zone or from wounds, disease, or injury incurred in a combat zone, the dead-line for filing a claim for credit or refund is extended using the rules discussed earlier under Extension of Deadline.